-Joaquinite $Ba_2NaCe_2Fe_1$ (Ti, Nb) $2Si_8O{26}$ (OH, F) $2$ Joaquinite crystallizes in the orthorhombic system forming small tabular crystals coloured honey-yellow to brown.
+Ba2NaCe2Fe-Joaquinite (Ti, Nb) 2Si 8O 26 (OH, F) 2 Joaquinite crystallizes in the orthorhombic system forming small tabular crystals coloured honey-yellow to brown.
 The lustre is vitreous.
 H 5.5; SG 3.8 Localities.
-Found with neptunite, natrolite and benitoite near the headwaters of the San Benito River, San Benito Co., California.
-Treatment.
+Found with neptunite, natrolite and benitoite near the headwaters of the San Benito River, San Benito Co., Treatment.
 Clean with dilute acid.

-Chevkinite

-$(Ca, Ce)4(Fe, Mg)2(Ti, Fe)3Si_4O{22}$ Chevkinite crystallizes in the monoclinic system forming slender prisms;
+Chevkinite (Ca, Ce)4(Fe, Mg)2(Ti, Fe)3Si4O22 Chevkinite crystallizes in the monoclinic system forming slender prisms; Right: Benitoite, commonly found only in California.
+The darker crystals are neptunite more commonly in irregular masses.

-Right Equitoite

-commonly found on, a

-californ's The Jarkes

-talls are new call

-more commonly in irregular masses.
 The colour is dark reddish-brown to black.
 Lustre resinous.
 Varieties are perrierite (an oxidized variety) and thorchevkinite (thorium-bearing).
-H 5-6; SG 4.3-4.6
+H 5-6; SG 4.3-4.6 Localities.

-Localities.
 Found in pumice fragments from Cenozoic volcanoes in the western USA; from alkali pegmatites, Kola Peninsula, USSR.
 Treatment.
 Clean with distilled water.

 Neptunite (Na, K)2(Fe2+, Mn)TiSi4O12 Neptunite crystallizes in the monoclinic system forming prismatic crystals with a square cross-section.
 There is a perfect cleavage and the colour is black; reddish brown from internal reflection.
 The streak is reddish-brown and the lustre vitreous.
 H 5-6; SG 3.1-3.2 Localities.
 Found with benitoite at the headwaters of the San Benito River, San Benito Co., California.
 A mangan-neptunite occurs at Mont St. Hilaire, Quebec, and on the Kola Peninsula, USSR.
 Treatment.
 Clean with dilute acid.

 Astrophyllite (K, Na)3(Fe, Mn)7Ti2Si8O24(O, OH)7 Astrophyllite crystallizes in the triclinic system as bladed crystals in stellate groups with a perfect cleavage.
 The colour is bronze-yellow or goldenyellow with a submetallic lustre.
 H 3; SG 3.3-3.4 Localities.
 Occurs with quartz, feldspar, etc, at St. Peter's Dome, El Paso Co.,